Stormont Estate: points of interest

 The Board of Works, the Treasury and the Northern Ireland Government met to change the designs and cut costs.
 The cost of construction was lowered to £1,125,000 by merging the formerly separate blocks into a single four-storey building.
 The the central dome of the building was also given up.

-Parliament Buildings was officially opened on 16 November 1932 by The Prince of Wales Edward VII.
-The first Parliamentary session held six days later.
+Parliament Buildings was officially opened on 16 November 1932 by The Prince of Wales Edward VIII.
+The first Parliamentary session was held six days later.

 Parliament Buildings is 365 feet wide - one foot for every day of the year.
 The six pillars at the entrance stand for the six counties of Northern Ireland.